 In items 1 through 6 of Schedule RC-E, banks report separate breakdowns of their transaction and nontransaction accounts by category of depositor.
 When reporting brokered deposits in these items, the funds should be categorized as deposits of "Individuals, partnerships, and corporations," "States and political subdivisions in the U.S.," or "Commercial banks and other depository institutions in the U.S." based on the beneficial owners of the funds that the broker has placed in the bank.
-However, if this information is not readily available to the issuing bank for certain brokered deposits because current deposit insurance rules do not require the deposit broker to provide information routinely on the beneficial owners of the deposits may be rebuttably presumed to be deposits of "Individuals, partnerships, and corporations," and reported in Schedule RC-E, item 1, below.
+However, if this information is not readily available to the issuing bank for certain brokered deposits because current deposit insurance rules do not require the deposit broker to provide information routinely on the beneficial owners of the deposits and their account ownership capacity to the bank issuing the deposits, these brokered deposits may be rebuttably presumed to be deposits of "Individuals, partnerships, and corporations" and reported in Schedule RC-E, item 1, below.
 For further information, see the Glossary entry for "brokered deposits."

-1 Deposits of individuals, partnerships, and corporations (include all certified and official checks).
+Deposits of individuals, partnerships, and corporations (include all certified and official checks).
 Report in the appropriate column all deposits of individuals, partnerships, and corporations, wherever located, and all certified and official checks.